JaxkDev/MCPEToDiscord/README.md

 - NiekertDev (Async Tasks) (https://github.com/NiekertDev)

-## Whats new in 1.4
+## Whats new in 1.4.1

-- Traditional and simplified chinise support split into two files
-- Added PurePerms Support to add the {group} variable
-- Added FactionsPro Support to add the {faction} and {fac_rank} variables

-We smashed 4 Bugs:
-- No more 'send' being sent with message
+- No more pings for you mister...
-- Removed the odd true & false bug
-- Smashed back end glitches
+- Banned words list now in config.

 ### Known Bugs:
 - No known Bugs at the current time of writing this.